This could be an option for you ...

 Debt refinancing also allows you to combine multiple debts into one.
 This type of refinancing is typically called debt consolidation.

-Although they both help you manage your debt and oftentimes can help you save money, they do so under slightly different circumstances.
+Although they both are debt management strategies that can help you save money, they do so under slightly different circumstances.

 There are many different ways to refinance your debt.
 Which one you choose usually depends on the type of debt you hold.
 The important thing to remember is that refinancing your debt doesn’t always require you to take on new debt that is the same as your old debt.